Mentoring, counselling, coaching and role models (post-entry)

 - Specific activities or approaches which are most effective and how this might differ for different student groups.

-- Factors that affect whether mentors and students can form a meaningful connection (for example, more information on the importance of shared ethnic background or gender).
+- Factors that affect whether mentors and students can form a meaningful connection (e.g., more information on the importance of shared ethnic background or gender).

 - How institutional/departmental context shapes the mentoring relationship.